About the Creator…

 ~ Immediate Vision Productions

-After Anne Marie maps out the actor blocking, she, line-by-line, writes out the camera blocking in the script, breaking up the episode into sections (or beats).
-Then she teaches her camera blocking to the Director of Photography, beat-by-beat, until he has that memorized.
+After Anne Marie mapped out the actor blocking, she, line-by-line, wrote out the camera blocking in the script, breaking up the episode into sections (or beats).
+Then she taught her camera blocking to the Director of Photography, beat-by-beat, until he had that memorized.